Farmworker tells TV station he killed 7 on California farms

 REDWOOD CITY, Calif.
 (AP) — A farmworker charged in the killings of seven current and former co-workers at two Northern California mushroom farms admitted during a jailhouse interview Thursday that he committed the fatal shootings.

-Chunli Zhao, 66, told KNTV-TV said he wasn’t right in his mind when he entered a mushroom farm where he worked in Half Moon Bay and shot and killed four people and seriously wounded a fifth.
+Chunli Zhao, 66, told KNTV-TV that he wasn’t in his right mind when he entered a mushroom farm where he worked in Half Moon Bay and shot and killed four people and seriously wounded a fifth.
 He then drove to a nearby farm where he worked previously and killed three more people, prosecutors said.

 Zhao said he was bullied and worked long hours on the farms and that his complaints were ignored, the station reported.